brightbox/docs.brightbox.com/content/guides/cli/getting-started.md

 #### Mapping a cloud IP

-So now you have a server but it only has a private IP address.
+So now you have a server but it only has a private IPv4 address.
 To access it over the Internet you need to map a
 [Cloud IP](/reference/cloud-ips/) to it.
 Firstly, create a Cloud IP on your account: